Colonel Homer: Plot

 The Simpsons visit the local multiplex.
 After Homer makes distracting sounds and loudly reveals the film's ending to the audience, Marge berates him and the other patrons heckle and pelt him with refreshments.
-Marge tries to apologize on the way home, but Homer informs her: "Marge, I have always carried myself with a certain quiet dignity.
-Tonight you robbed me of it."
-He drops Marge and the children at home and drives into the night.
+Marge tries to apologize on the way home, but Homer, blaming her for robbing him of his dignity, drops her and the children at home and drives into the night.

 Homer stops at a redneck bar, where an attractive waitress and singer-songwriter named Lurleen performs country songs on stage.
-Her song "Your Wife Don’t Understand You" resonates with Homer; he drives to her mobile home several days later to beg a copy.
+Her song "Your Wife Don't Understand You" resonates with Homer; he drives to her mobile home several days later to beg a copy.
 When Lurleen reveals she has not recorded the song, Homer persuades her to join him at a recording booth, after which they are approached by a representative for a local country station.
 Lurleen's songs are instant hits.

 Marge disapproves of Homer seeing Lurleen because she fears they will form a romantic relationship.
 Her fears increase after Homer becomes Lurleen's manager, and she buys him an expensive white cowboy suit, which he wears at home.
 Homer denies having an affair with Lurleen, but insists he will manage her career, with or without Marge's approval.
 Marge becomes angry when Homer gambles his whole family's future by using the life savings to pay for a recording studio for Lurleen, and her new single, a suggestive love song called "Bagged Me a Homer", angers her further.

 Homer gets Lurleen a gig on the country western television show Ya-Hoo!
-Homer and Lurleen spend the night before her performance in her mobile home.
-She sings a new song, "Bunk With Me Tonight", adding it has a "secret message"; he belatedly realizes that she is trying to seduce him.
+The night before the show in Lurleen's home, she sings a new song to Homer, "Bunk With Me Tonight", adding it has a "secret message"; he belatedly realizes that she is trying to seduce him.
 Rather than violate his marital vows, he leaves.

 During Lurleen's performance, Homer is approached by a business agent who asks to buy Lurleen's contract, but he refuses.
 When Homer becomes locked in an embrace with Lurleen in her dressing room, his love life flashes before his eyes, and he remembers Marge saying she will always love him.
 Homer tells Lurleen that he only wanted to share her voice with the world, and leaves to avoid committing adultery.
 He sees the agent again outside the dressing room and sells him Lurleen's contract for $50.

 Marge is watching Ya-Hoo! in bed when Homer returns.
-Lurleen's new song "Stand By Your Manager" reveals what Homer did – and did not – do with her; she sings "I hope that Marge knows/ Just how lucky she is."
-Marge says "I do"; she forgives Homer and they kiss passionately.
+Lurleen's new song "Stand By Your Manager" reveals what Homer did – and did not – do with her; expressing her hopes that Marge knows how lucky she is to still have Homer as a loyal husband.
+Marge forgives Homer and they kiss passionately.